aminagr/AlgerianLanguageQuiz/README.md

 1. **Select Language**: Choose your preferred language from the dropdown menu (French or English).
 2. **Choose Difficulty Level**: Pick a level that matches your expertise.
-3. **Start the Quiz**: Dive into the quiz and enjoy testing your knowledge on various topics related to Algerian culture!
+3. **Start the Quiz**: Dive into the quiz and enjoy testing your knowledge on Algerian dialect!

 ## 🤝 Contributing